Bruno Romo: Palestino

 In January 2010, Romo joined Palestino on loan.
 His incorporation to that club was due to a barter of Luis Pavez for Gerardo Cortés, Rodolfo Moya and him.
 The player was one of the key players of the club along with Cortés, Nicolás Canales and Jaime Riveros.
 In the next season, for the Apertura Tournament under the coach Gustavo Benítez, Romo was named in the ideal team of the tournament and also was named in Chilean national football team's preliminary 30-man squad for the 2011 Copa América on 27 May 2011, although he was eventually omitted from the final 23-man squad on 28 June.

 Despite the irregularity of Palestino, Romo continued being an important player in the starting lineup of the team, so much so that Colo-Colo's directive confirmed him in the next season team that is coached by Ivo Basay, who directed him at the 2009 South American Youth Championship in Venezuela.
 During the season, Romo made 30 appearances and did not score goals, having a total of 47 matches played for the club between the 2010 and 2011 season, seventeen in his first season and thirty in his next season.

 Unión La Calera

 In 2024, he joined Unión La Calera.

+Late career

+In February 2025, Romo signed with Santiago City in the Segunda División Profesional de Chile.
+In July of the same year, he assumed as the sport manager of Iberia.

+In April 2026, Romo joined the Universidad Arturo Prat team in the Liga Magisterial from Iquique.
+In July of the same year, he switched to Deportivo Las Cabras from Las Cabras commune.